-We have only 10 spots left on the Heritage Tour: Historic Cities, the Alps, and the Oberammergau Passion Play! (one female looking for a roommate)
+Note: Only 3 spots remaining on the Heritage Tour: Historic Cities, the Alps, and the Oberammergau Passion Play! (one female looking for a roommate)

 I am so excited and honored to be co-leading this tour to southern Germany, including the Oberammergau Passion Play, in July of 2020.
 Hans Wiersma, Katie Koch Code, and I have led a group together before and I cannot wait to travel with them again!

 The trip itinerary is bursting with amazing sites and experiences, but I am most excited (and a little overwhelmed, if I am being honest) about the stop we will make at the Flossenburg Concentration Camp where Dietrich Bonhoeffer, a Lutheran pastor, theologian, and Nazi resister, was executed on April 9th, 1945.
 I first read some of Bonhoeffer’s works as an undergraduate student and have spent my entire academic career studying his life, his work, and his legacy.
 I have visited all the Bonhoeffer sites in Berlin on numerous occasions, but I have never been to Flossenburg.